scholarslab/scholarslab.github.io/pages/for-students/dh_fellows.md

 Completed application materials can be uploaded through the [GSAS application portal](https://virginia.academicworks.com/).
 Please do consider this application to be part of a process - the beginning of a conversation about how we can work together.

+During the 2024-2025 cycle, Brandon will be on leave starting January 15th, 2024.
 Applicants with questions about Grad Fellowships, the application process, or their eligibility are encouraged to write soon for clarification.
-During the 2024-2025 cycle, Brandon will be on leave starting January 15th, 2024.
-Applicants are encouraged to reach out to him ASAP with questions.
 After January 15th, correspondence regarding DH project proposals can be directed to [Ronda Grizzle](mailto:rag9b@virginia.edu).